Skip to main content

 Virtual machine migration and cloning considerations for ONTAP tools

-Contributors netapp-jani jani
+Contributors jani netapp-jani

 Migrate protected virtual machines

-You can migrate the protected virtual machines to:
+You can migrate protected virtual machines to:

 Clone protected virtual machines